lakshyamutneja/lakshyamutneja/README.md

 <img align='right' src="https://media.giphy.com/media/26AHQZIPyUFmJlela/giphy.gif" width="230">

-I am a final year student at VIT, Vellore pursuing my Bachelors in Information Technology and a self-motivated student with the ability to create new ideas to<br>
+I am a final year student at VIT, Vellore pursuing my Bachelors in Information Technology <br>
-foster the goals of a company.
-Curiosity is what drives my interest in technology.
-Currently making data driven decisions for small and large businesses.<br>
+Curiosity is what drives my interest in technology.🔥 <br>
 And also an optimisitic, curious and well-focused developer. :sparkles: <br>
 I am been Cloud and Devops Enthusiast.:cloud: <br>